 When you stop eating the foods that exacerbate your symptoms, and instead grab ones full of helpful vitamins and minerals that increase insulin sensitivity, balance hormones, and reduce inflammation.
 You can find a great list of PCOS-fighting foods HERE, and if you’re ready to get on a true PCOS diet, use my meal plan to help you stay on track with delicious meals and snacks!

 Even a healthy body struggles to get all its necessary vitamins and minerals from food alone.
 Everyone should have some sort of vitamins and supplements routine!
 For PCOS this is especially important to help give your body the support it needs to regulate and heal.

 If you have lean PCOS, you might be thinking, “What do I need exercise for?”
 Well, everyone should exercise no matter their weight!
 Beyond weight loss benefits, the right PCOS exercises can help you alleviate fatigue, sleeping issues, anxiety, irregular periods, acne, and improve fertility.

 All that can come from some great PCOS-friendly workouts!
-However, many women feel pressured to do intense workouts that weaken our adrenals.
-Kick-boxing and spin classes may sound like fun, but if you struggle with anxiety and fatigue, this high energy exercise will likely not help with symptom relief.
+However, many women feel pressured to do intense workouts that weaken their adrenals.
+Kickboxing and spin classes may sound like fun, but if you struggle with anxiety and fatigue, this high-energy exercise will likely not help with symptom relief.